PSLmodels/OG-Core/docs/book/content/theory/market_clearing.md

   (SecMarkClrMktClr_G)=
   ### Government bond market clearing

-  The government in `OG-Core` can run deficits or surplusses each period, as shown in equation {eq}`EqUnbalGBCbudgConstr` in Section {ref}`SecUnbalGBCbudgConstr`.
+  The government in `OG-Core` can run deficits or surpluses each period, as shown in equation {eq}`EqUnbalGBCbudgConstr` in Section {ref}`SecUnbalGBCbudgConstr`.
 Because the government can borrow or save on net each period $D_t$, someone must lend or borrow those assets on the supply side.

   We assume that foreigners hold a fixed percentage of new domestic government debt issuance.
 Let $D_{t+1} - D_t$ be the total new issuance government debt, and let $D^f_{t+1} - D^f_t$ be the amount of those new issuances held by foreigners.
 We assume that foreign holdings of new government issuances of debt $D^f_{t+1}-D^f_t$ are an exogenous percentage $\zeta_D\in[0,1]$ of total new government debt issuances.
 This percentage $\zeta_D$ is something we calibrate.